orcfax/docs/docs/developer-manual/terms-of-service.md

 notification action without a material increase in costs incurred by Orcfax and the competitive environment in which such action occurs.
 Examples of such notice include providing a notice through the Website or updating the date at the top of these Terms.
-Unless we say otherwise in our notice, any modifications are effective immediately, and your continued use of Orcfax's Services will confirm your acceptance of the changes.
+Unless otherwise stated, any modifications are effective immediately, and your continued use of Orcfax's Services will confirm your acceptance of the changes.
 If you do not agree to the amended Terms, you must stop using our Services.